The explorer Dr John Rae's home Jane Glue

-I visited the Hall of Clestrain a second time on my own to take in the atmosphere and spent some time at Stromness Museum studying and drawing John Rae’s artefacts.
+I visited the Hall of Clestrain a second time on my own to take in the atmosphere and I spent some time at Stromness Museum studying and drawing John Rae’s artefacts.
 Even just wondering the streets of Stromness gave me a sense of him and the relationship between Orkney and Canada through the Hudson’s Bay Company which again I already knew a bit about.
+Recently I found out that what is now The Pier Art's Centre was The Hudson Bay headquarters which employed John Rae and so many other Orcadians in Northern Canada.
+John Rae himself worked as a surgeon.

-I started a large painting of Clestrain in the snow and it gradually developed into a kind of history of the explorer.
+I then started a large painting of Clestrain in the snow (1) A Tribute to Dr John Rae the arctic explorer – www.janeglue.com and it gradually developed into a kind of history of the explorer.
 I used a map of Northern Canada for the roof, and hidden in the snow are John Rae’s possessions such as his sextant and sledge.
 Orkney has thousands of geese, many of which fly down from the Arctic.
 I placed geese in my painting too as a symbol of connection – and a moon.
 I always think that wherever you travel in the world we are all seeing the same moon!
-This original of this painting (1) A Tribute to Dr John Rae the arctic explorer – www.janeglue.com is now on display at Stromness museum.
+This original of this painting was gifted to Stromness museum and is now on display amongst the John Rae artefacts.

 Share this post